-(b) at least one member from a small participating jurisdiction.
+(b) at least one member from a small participating jurisdiction; and

+(c) if the National Board is established for 2 or more health professions — at least one member of each health profession for which the Board is established.

 (6) At least 2 of the members of a National Board must be persons appointed as community members.

 (7) At least one of the members of a National Board must live in a regional or rural area.